SPC Stephen Peterson

 Once back in the United States, Stephen was treated at Brooke Army Medical Center in San Antonio, where he learned how to walk on a prosthetic and integrate back into daily activities and civilian life.

-Now medically retired, Stephen is happy to be starting a life with his wife Brittany, but his excitement is tainted with uncertainty and worry about providing for his family since his home is not accessible.
+Now medically retired, Stephen is happy to be starting a life with his wife Brittany.
+In his previous home, Stephen had much uncertainty and worry about providing for his family since his home was not accessible.
 The pain from wearing a prosthetic often becomes unbearable for Stephen by the end of the day, so he prefers to rest his legs in his wheelchair when at home.
-A specially adapted custom Homes For Our Troops home will enable Stephen to take care of daily tasks easily and comfortably, giving him more time for Brittany and his future.
+A specially adapted custom Homes For Our Troops home enables Stephen to take care of daily tasks easily and comfortably, giving him more time for Brittany and his future.
 He wants to go back to school and start his own nonprofit for other Veterans.
 In his free time, he plays sled hockey and enjoys paddling, surfing, skiing, playing guitar, photography, and spending time with his dogs.

-Originally from Florida, Stephen is choosing to remain in the state and build his home there to be close to family and the VA.
+Originally from Florida, Stephen chose to remain in the state and build his home there to be close to family and the VA.

 Stephen and Brittany say HFOT is truly a blessing, and HFOT’s donors and supporters are the foundation for helping Veterans.
 “I am extremely fortunate to have people like you who care so deeply.
 Nothing I can say can really measure how truly thankful I am.”

 - Laker Lutz News, March 23, 2021 Veteran Army Specialist Stephen Peterson received a warm welcome to his specially adapted custom home in Land O’ Lakes, on the morning of March 13.
 Read more.